This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \frac{\partial\newtilde{s}}{\partial t} + \nabla\cdot\left(\newtilde{s}\mathbf{v}\right) &= \frac{q_T^{(V)}}{T}\tag{9.93}\label{eq:td_1_2_entropy_id_gas_repeat} \end{align} \]

 is a combination of the first and second laws of thermodynamics.
-For $q_T^{(V)}$ applies in the absence of radiation and condensates
+For $q_T^{(V)}$, in the absence of radiation and condensates, one has

 \[ \begin{align} q_T^{(V)} = -\nabla\cdot\mathbf{j}_q + \epsilon, \end{align} \]

-here $\mathbf{j}_q$ is the heat flux density through heat conduction.
+here $\mathbf{j}_q$ is the heat flux density due to heat conduction.
 According to Eq.
-(5.219) applies
+(5.219), one has

 \[ \begin{align} \mathbf{j}_q = -\rho c_d^{(v)}\kappa\nabla T. \end{align} \]